redhat-sa-brazil/demo-authz/README.md

 ![](https://github.com/redhat-sa-brazil/demo-authz/blob/master/pictures/all-albums.png?raw=true)

 **18** - Now go to RH-SSO and create a Policy based on time.
-Create a `negative policy` will deny the access of album for 2 minutes.
-As the example below, in minutes 42 and 43 the access wil be denied.
+Create a `negative policy` that will deny the access of album for 2 minutes.
+         As the example below in minutes 42 and 43 the access wil be denied.

 ![](https://github.com/redhat-sa-brazil/demo-authz/blob/master/pictures/time-based.png?raw=true)